Budibase/website/content/blog/data/workflow-management-database-design.md

 We’ll start by creating a table called *requests*, which will store the basic details, like a title, request date, which process it’s a part of, and requesting user.
 We’ll also need an attribute to store its current state, but we’ll come to that in the next step.

-So, now our workflow management database design is more like this:
+So, now our approval workflow database design is more like this:

 ![Processes and requests](https://res.cloudinary.com/daog6scxm/image/upload/v1689941559/cms/workflow-management-database-design/2_f12xkp.webp "processes and requests")

 But, this only reflects the relationship between *requests* and *users* in terms of who *created* each request.
 We’ll also need a separate *many-to-many* relationship between these two tables, to represent *all* of the colleagues that can be involved in a request.

 We’ll use another junction table to do this and call it *requestStakeholders*.
-Like so:
+Now our workflow diagram looks like this:

 ![Requests junction table](https://res.cloudinary.com/daog6scxm/image/upload/v1689941559/cms/workflow-management-database-design/3_vpt4mo.webp "Requests junction table")